 - the availability of similar employment.

 With respect to length of employment, readers would be prudent to note that the ‘rule’ that a dismissed employee is entitled to one month’s notice for every year of employment has been expressly and repeatedly rejected as a rule by the Ontario courts.
 (See, for example Minott v.
-O'Shanter Development Company Ltd., 1999 CanLII 3686 (Ont.
-C.A.))
-A dismissed employee cannot simply take his or her length of service and multiply by one month in order to calculate his or her entitlement on termination.
+O'Shanter Development Company Ltd., 1999 CanLII 3686 (ON CA)) A dismissed employee cannot simply take his or her length of service and multiply by one month in order to calculate his or her entitlement on termination.
 Nor should employers use such a formula.
 For example, I represented an employee who worked for his employer for only 51 weeks and was awarded four months of notice by the court.
-For a summary of that case see the post ONSC Awards Four Months Notice to Employee With Less Than One Year of Service
+For a summary of that case see the post ONSC Awards Four Months Notice to Employee With Less Than One Year of Service.

 As mentioned at the start of this post, the range of other factors that must be considered before arriving at a determination of the reasonable amount of notice available to any particular employee is simply too great to cover in one post.